Join the Conversation: Mental Health Awareness

 #BehavioralHealth #MentalHealth #MentalHealthMatters

-Navigating the world of health insurance can be overwhelming, especially when it comes to mental health.
-You may have access to services for free or at a cost that's lower than you may expect.
+Health insurance can be confusing, especially when it comes to mental health care.
+You may be surprised to learn that some services are free or cost less than you expect.

-Learn about the ways your health insurance can significantly enhance your mental health and overall wellness:
+Learn how your health insurance can help support your mental health and overall well‑being:

 resources.lucet.health/toolkit-mental-health-awareness/4-wellness-benefits-you-can-access-through-health-insurance